bonadio/gym-anytrading-stocks/README.md

-# gym-anytrading
+# gym-anytrading2

-`AnyTrading` is a collection of [OpenAI Gym](https://github.com/openai/gym) environments for reinforcement learning-based trading algorithms.
+`AnyTrading2` is a fork of AnyTrading that includes Action "Do nothing"

 Trading algorithms are mostly implemented in two markets: [FOREX](https://en.wikipedia.org/wiki/Foreign_exchange_market) and [Stock](https://en.wikipedia.org/wiki/Stock).
 AnyTrading aims to provide some Gym environments to improve and facilitate the procedure of developing and testing RL-based algorithms in this area.
 This purpose is obtained by implementing three Gym environments: **TradingEnv**, **ForexEnv**, and **StocksEnv**.